-Prior to joining the Atlantic Council in 2012, Ms. Linderman served as Education Services Coordinator for Splunk, a software company.
-She was also a Peace Corps volunteer in western Georgia, where she taught English at the Pedagogical Industrial College of Ozurgeti and served as President of the national Student Women Alliance Network.
-In 2002-2003, she interned at the country’s premier think-tank, Liberty Institute, where she examined corruption in higher education at Tbilisi State University and supported the Institute's program to draw attention to discrimination against religious minorities.
-She has published and edited articles on Georgia for Foreign Policy, the Anthropology of East Europe Review, Liberty Institute, and the Global Post.
+Linderman is also a senior manager at Splunk, a machine data software company.
+Prior to joining the Atlantic Council in 2012, she was as a Peace Corps volunteer in western Georgia, where she taught English at the Pedagogical Industrial College of Ozurgeti and served as president of the national Student Women Alliance Network.
+In 2002 to 2003, she interned at Georgia’s premier think tank, Liberty Institute, where she examined corruption in higher education at Tbilisi State University and supported the Institute’s program to draw attention to discrimination against religious minorities.

-Originally from Minnesota, Ms. Linderman holds a B.A. in Anthropology and German Language and Literature from Wellesley College and an MA from Indiana University in Anthropology.
-Her master's thesis is on gender in rural western Georgia and is based on fieldwork conducted there in 2009.
+Originally from Minnesota, Linderman holds a BA in anthropology and German language and literature from Wellesley College and an MA from Indiana University in anthropology.
+Her master’s thesis is on gender in rural western Georgia and is based on fieldwork conducted there in 2009.

 Linderman is a Transcaucasian Trail Association board member.
 She speaks Georgian and German.